rwxrob/notes/Types of cycling I do.md

-After a few years of cycling while livestreaming and some not I've concluded all of my cycling going forward falls into one of the following categories:
+After a few years of cycling while livestreaming I've concluded my bike riding falls into one of the following categories:

 | Percentage | Stream | Type                             | Example                                    |
 | ---------- | ------ | -------------------------------- | ------------------------------------------ |